holochain/kangaroo-electron/README.md

 yarn dev
 ```

+## Build the Distributable

+### Build locally
-6. To build it locally for your platform, run the build command for your respecive platform
+To build the app locally for your platform, run the build command for your respecive platform:

 ```
 yarn build:linux